FuzzyMainframes/MainframeNotebook/MVS/Adding-a-DASD-to-MVS.md

 /v 242,online
 /m 242,vol=(sl,MYVOL),USE=private
 ```
-The volume should now be accessible at this point, but will we still need to make sure it is automatically mounted each time we IPL the mainfranme.
+The volume should now be accessible at this point, but will we still need to make sure it is automatically mounted each time we IPL the mainframe.

 ## Edit SYS1.PARMLIB(VATLST00)
 In RFE, edit PDS member SYS1.PARMLIB(VATLST00), adding a new record at the bottom of the list, making certain you format the record the same as the existing records: